Filter System

-By reading this section, you will learn how to use Filter system in PixelsWorld.
+Through this chapter, you can quickly understand and learn how to use the filter system of PixelsWorld.

 glslCode will be inserted into the following context: